zyebytevt/bindbc-sdl/README.md

 ```
 > [!NOTE]\
 > This example code does **NOT** support unittests, and doesn't run any module constructors/destructors.
 Look at how DRuntime implements these features if you need them in your project.

-### `SDL_MainUnicode`
-TODO: expand this section

-Makes SDL's main use UCS-2 on applicable Microsoft platforms